LIFETIME DEAL — LIMITED TIME

 FAQs

-Indie publishing cooperatives are groups of authors who work together to publish, promote, and sell their books, sharing resources and expertise to succeed collectively outside traditional publishing routes.
+Indie publishing cooperatives are groups where authors and small publishers work together to publish, promote, and sell books.
+Members share resources and expertise so they can move faster and avoid duplicating costs—while still staying independent from traditional publishing routes.

 Ready to Create Your eBook?